John Wayne in Utah

 John Wayne's cavalry troop crosses the "Rio Grande", actually Ida Gulch, a shallow area of the Colorado, off Moab.

-Ford often put Castletown Tower in the background.
-He filmed Wayne’s cavalry fording the Rio Grande (a shallow area of the Colorado) at the gravel Site at Ida Gulch (one mile east of the junction of Castle Valley Road and State Route 128, milepost 16).
+John Ford often put Castletown Tower in the background.
+He filmed John Wayne’s cavalry fording the Rio Grande (a shallow area of the Colorado) at the gravel Site at Ida Gulch (one mile east of the junction of Castle Valley Road and State Route 128, milepost 16).

 John Wayne leads his troop into Onion Creek Narrows in "Rio Grande".